-Sited virtually on the water facing east the building’s patrons have spectacular long water views to the City and the Sydney Harbour Bridge.
+Sited virtually on the water facing east, guests have spectacular long water views to the city and the Sydney Harbour Bridge.

-The design of the building draws on a traditional Australian architectural form, with a simple grouping of gable roofs, centred on a sandstone wall which passes through the building and acts as both a link and a divide between the back of house facilities to the west of the wall and the cafe, restaurant and function rooms on the waters’ edge to the east.
+The design of the building draws on a traditional Australian architectural form with a simple grouping of gable roofs, centered on a sandstone wall that passes through the building and acts as a link and a divide between the back-of-house facilities to the west of the wall and the cafe, restaurant and function rooms on the waters’ edge to the east.

 The building is designed as a multi-function space, with two division walls at third points enabling the space to be opened for up to 250 guests with outdoor decks along the eastern frontage.
-All the walls are operable and although the building is air-conditioned, natural ventilation is the preferred method of ventilation.
-There is a Visitors Centre operated by the Federation Trust, which occupies two levels at the southern end of the building.
+The walls are operable, and although the building is air-conditioned, natural ventilation is the preferred method.
+There is a visitor’s center operated by the Federation Trust, which occupies two levels at the southern end of the building.